 First Lady Hillary Clinton

-Hilary Clinton had a long line of accomplishments long before her White House residency.
+Hilary Clinton had many accomplishments long before her White House residency.
 Before becoming First Lady, Hillary was a trained lawyer with a thriving career in the private and public sectors.
-She also had a long history of championing women, children, and health care issues, (before and during her tenure as First Lady of Arkansas, while her husband Bill was governor.)
+She also had a long history of championing women, children, and health care issues (before and during her tenure as First Lady of Arkansas, while her husband Bill was governor.)

 She co-found the Arkansas Advocates for Children and Families (AACF).
 Several initiatives and services fall under The AACF umbrella, including Protecting Children, Improving Children's Health, Fighting for Early Education and Out-of-School Opportunities, and Promoting Economic Security, among other things.